Sylvester107/Customer-Churn-Modeling/Readme.md

 The Two commands are of the same structure
 1.Activate the python environment
 2.Upgrade pip to it current version
-3.install the requirements located in requirements.txt
+3.install the requirements located in requirements.txt: You should be at the root of your env

 🚀 **Usage**
 -----------------